ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 There are lots of tools to help with version control; Git is just the most popular one.
 I use Git for just about everything: from code to research notes to this blog post!
 I kept track of different revisions of this essay in Git, sent it to my wife for edits, and eventually published it all with Git.
 Git can do a lot.

-I realize that those might be kind of abstract, so let's look at a use case.
+I realize that these concepts might be kind of abstract, so let's look at a use case.

 ## A made-up tale about a busy writer like yourself